biosustain/fermentation-mpc/README.md

 The project uses pipenv to handle virtual environment. <br />
 Install pipenv here [pipenv installation](https://github.com/pypa/pipenv#installation)

+The command version of Copasi is used for the estimation task

 ## Installing

 To activate the project